-For 2020, The Office of National Statistics reports a mean gender pay gap of 14.6% while the Higher Education mean is 17.7%.
-In comparison, Regent's University London's mean gender pay gap was 8.08%.
+For 2021, The Office of National Statistics, reports a mean gender pay gap of 15.4% and the latest available Higher Education data shows a gap of 14.8%.
+In comparison Regent's University London's mean gender pay gap was 6.46%.

-This is the University's fourth gender pay gap report and it's encouraging that we have seen a reduction in the mean gender pay gap during this time.
-The fact we continue to have a gap is not surprising as tackling this at Regent's, and across all companies, will not be a quick fix.
+This is the University's fifth gender pay gap report and it's encouraging that we have seen a reduction in the mean gender pay gap in this time.
+The fact we continue to have a gap is not in itself surprising as tackling this at Regent's University London, and across all companies, will not be a quick fix.

 The Office of National Statistics (ONS) reported that a number of societal issues such as age, occupation, tenure, family structures, education, the number of children and other caring responsibilities will all impact on the gender pay gap.
-However, Regent's is committed to narrowing its gender pay gap and will do what it can to achieve this and mitigate the factors outlined by ONS.
+However, Regent's is committed to narrowing its gender pay gap further and we will do what we can to achieve this and mitigate the factors outlined by ONS.
 This report sets out, alongside the data, the steps the University has and will take to achieve this.